aaronhayes/kubernetes-typescript-express-example/README.md

 To cleanup and delete all your pods: `kubectl delete deployment k8-test` To cleanup and delete your services: `kubectl delete service k8-test-service`

+## Tilt Hop Re-loading

+A basic example has been setup using [Tilt](https://tilt.dev/)..
+Really simple to try:
+1. `tilt up`
+2. `edit src/app.ts` and see the results live!